 The report findings are based on a quantitative survey of 200 financial advisers in November 2023.
 Comparisons are offered to earlier versions of the report.
 Quantitative survey results in the report had the following number of participants.
-221 in 2023 report, 212 in the 2022 report, 212 in 2021 report and 227 in 2020 report.
+221 in 2023 report, 212 in the 2022 report, 212 in 2021 report and 227 in 2020 report

-Key report findings Retirement advice and Consumer Duty
+Retirement advice and Consumer Duty

-- 42% of advisers are very confident in their ability to demonstrate value for money and a further 52% are somewhat confident. - Inflation reducing spending power during retirement was the top anticipated foreseeable harm facing clients in retirement according to 57% of advisers. - Advisers said that about 1 in 6 of their retirement clients are vulnerable. - Just over half (54%) of advisers segment their client base with a further 10% saying they expect to start this in 2024.
+42% of advisers are very confident in their ability to demonstrate value for money and a further 52% are somewhat confident.

+Inflation reducing spending power during retirement was the top anticipated foreseeable harm facing clients in retirement according to 57% of advisers.

+Advisers said that about 1 in 6 of their retirement clients are vulnerable.

+Just over half (54%) of advisers segment their client base with a further 10% saying they expect to start this in 2024.
-The report findings are based on a quantitative survey of 200 financial advisers in November 2023.
-Comparisons are offered to earlier versions of the report.
-Quantitative survey results in the report had the following number of participants.
-221 in 2023 report, 212 in the 2022 report, 212 in 2021 report and 227 in 2020 report.

-Key report findings Client objectives and concerns
+Client objectives and concerns